esnet/grafana-esnet-networkmap-panel/README.md

 ### Open Grafana

-1. Open an instance of Grafana in a browser

-### Setup a Google Sheets Data Source
+### 1. Setup a Google Sheets Data Source

-2. If not yet selected, click the tab labeled Data Sources.
+- If not yet selected, click the tab labeled Data Sources.

-3. Click the Add New Data Source button.
+- Click the Add New Data Source button.

-4. Type in Google Sheet in the search bar.
+- Type in Google Sheet in the search bar.

-5. Install the Google Sheet datasource
+- Install the Google Sheet datasource

-6. Click the [Create a Google Sheets data source] button
+- Click the [Create a Google Sheets data source] button

-7. Get a Google Sheets API key (google this if you don't have one)
+- Get a Google Sheets API key (google this if you don't have one)

-8. Input your Google Sheets API key into the "API Key" input
+- Input your Google Sheets API key into the "API Key" input

-9. Click [Test + Save]
+- Click [Test + Save]

-### Setup a Test Dashboard
+### 2. Setup a Test Dashboard

-10. Create a new Dashboard
+- Create a new Dashboard

-11. Save your dashboard as "Test Dashboard"
+- Save your dashboard as "Test Dashboard"

-### Add the Network Map Panel
+### 3. Add the Network Map Panel

-12. Click [Add Visualization]
+- Click [Add Visualization]

-13. In the visualization selector at the top right of the screen, search for and select "Network Map Panel"
+- In the visualization selector at the top right of the screen, search for and select "Network Map Panel"

-14. You'll now see a blank network map visualization
+- You'll now see a blank network map visualization

-### Set up the Visualization
+### 4. Set up the Visualization

-15. Now let's configure the options for the panel.
+- Now let's configure the options for the panel.
 There are many options.

-### Set up the Data Source Query
+### 5. Set up the Data Source Query

-16. At the bottom of the screen, select "Google Sheets"
+- At the bottom of the screen, select "Google Sheets"

-17. Into the Spreadsheet ID blank, enter "1K_nZcu4yzPXBuOR3nO8NkbSCxMnvWtu37H9cGagkQgc"
+- Into the Spreadsheet ID blank, enter "1K_nZcu4yzPXBuOR3nO8NkbSCxMnvWtu37H9cGagkQgc"

-18. Leave "Range" blank
+- Leave "Range" blank

-19. Leave Cache Time set to 5m
+- Leave Cache Time set to 5m

-20. Turn "Use Time Filter" on
+- Turn "Use Time Filter" on

-### Create Dashboard Variables
+### 6. Create Dashboard Variables

-21. Near the top right, select the Gear icon: "Dashboard settings"
+- Near the top right, select the Gear icon: "Dashboard settings"

-22. From the list at left, select "Variables"
+- From the list at left, select "Variables"

-23. Click [Add Variable]
+- Click [Add Variable]

-24. From "Select Variable Type," select "Text box"
+- From "Select Variable Type," select "Text box"

-25. Enter "source" into the "name" field
+- Enter "source" into the "name" field

-26. At the top right, click [Save Dashboard]
+- At the top right, click [Save Dashboard]

-27. From the list at left, select "Variables"
+- From the list at left, select "Variables"

-28. Click [Add Variable]
+- Click [Add Variable]

-29. From "Select Variable Type," select "Text box"
+- From "Select Variable Type," select "Text box"

-30. Enter "destination" into the "name" field
+- Enter "destination" into the "name" field

-31. At the top right, click [Save Dashboard]
+- At the top right, click [Save Dashboard]

-32. At the top right, click [Close]
+- At the top right, click [Close]

-### Configure the Visualization
+### 7. Configure the Visualization

-33. Now we'll enter all of the options that make the Network Map Panel render a full network visualization.
+- Now we'll enter all of the options that make the Network Map Panel render a full network visualization.
 Follow the list below to enter all of the various options to enter a topology and link it with the spreadsheet data.

-#### Visualization Options
+#### 8. Visualization Options

 **Map Initial View Strategy**